peteroupc/peteroupc.github.io/random.md

 (C) Read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems (both devices can generally be read from in the same way as disk files), or call the `CryptGenRandom` API in Windows-based systems (see ["Advice for New Programming Language APIs"](#Advice_for_New_Programming_Language_APIs)).

 (D) Java's `java.util.Random` class uses a 48-bit seed, so doesn't meet the statistical-random requirements.
+However, a subclass of `java.util.Random` might be implemented to meet those requirements.

 (E) In my opinion, Ruby's `Random#rand` method presents a beautiful and simple API for random number generation.